getappmap/appmap-js/docs/reference/vscode.md

 ## Generate OpenAPI Definitions

-After [recording AppMaps](/docs/recording-methods.html) for your project, open the command pallette using `CTRL+SHIFT+P` or `COMMAND+SHIFT+P` on macOS, type `AppMap: Generate OpenAPI`, then hit `Enter`.
+After [recording AppMap Data](/docs/recording-methods.html) for your project, open the command pallette using `CTRL+SHIFT+P` or `COMMAND+SHIFT+P` on macOS, type `AppMap: Generate OpenAPI`, then hit `Enter`.
 This will open a new file with your OpenAPI definition document.
 Save this file locally, share with your team, or ingest as a [new collection into API tools like Postman.](https://blog.postman.com/new-postman-integration-with-appmap-create-and-manage-always-accurate-collections/)

 ![alt_text](/assets/img/openapi/openapi-1.webp "OpenAPI export to file")